Man allegedly steals cash & credit card on flight to S'pore, will be charged in court

 The witness, another male passenger, alerted the victim to what he saw.

-When the victim checked his bag, he found a credit card, S$200 and RM100 (S$30) missing from his wallet.
+When the victim checked his bag, he found a credit card, as well as cash amounting to S$200 and RM100 (S$30), missing from his wallet.

-After touchdown, the victim and witness got off the plane and searched for the man while also calling the police.
+Upon touching down, the victim got off the plane and searched for the man, based on his description from the witness, while calling the police.

 The man was located in the transit area of Changi Airport and was arrested for suspected theft by officers from the Airport Police Division.